ASERG-STELA/shu-development-process/construction-test/README.md

 ### [Level 6](level-6/level6-testing.md)

 - Unit testing: Programmed and integrated with build.
-- Should be programmed and integrated with build.
+- Integration testing: Should be programmed and integrated with build.
 CI practice is recommended.
 - User acceptance testing: Nice to be automated.